cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 ```Fortran
       program Hello
 ```
-This is a main program and should have name - best the name for the file `hello.f90`
+This is a main program and should have a name - best the name for the file `hello.f90`

-A text comment in your code needs to start with `!` as first character.
+A text comment in your code needs to start with `!` as the first character.
 A good habit is to comment your code extensively (for yourself and others)   `.f90` uses free source form, which means you can start you code line wherever you like.
 My personal preference is still (like in `.f77`) to start at position 7, since this leads in my opinion to a more esthetic layout of the code and makes it easier to read
 ```Fortran
 !       with good Fortran programming habits
 !